"ALL ONE TEAM" CULTURE

 - Mandatory Information Technology Security Training

 In line with Spirit’s Code of Business Conduct and Ethics and Employee Handbook, Spirit is committed to protecting human rights.
 Spirit maintains an independent 24-hour hotline to enable anonymous reporting of any illegal or improper behavior or any ethical concerns.
 Reports regarding hotline activity are provided monthly to certain members of company management, the Board of Directors and internal auditors.
 The Audit Committee of the Board of Directors is tasked with reviewing and investigating further any matters that pertain to the integrity of management or adherence to the standards set forth in the Code of Ethics.
-To date, Spirit has not received any cases or inquiries through the whistleblower hotline.

 Child Labor and Forced Labor